xianggao-biophysics/unzip_dna/README.md

 $$F(z) = -kT\frac{\partial }{\partial z}\mathrm{ln}Z$$

 To calculate the force-extension curve, we need to obtain the energy $G(j,z)$ at every j and z.
-However, $G$ has a **non-analytical complex form**, while the scales of $j$ and $z$ are large (usually in a range of 1,000-10,000).
+However, the calculation of $G$ is time-consuming, and the scales of $j$ and $z$ are large (usually in a range of 1,000-10,000).
 Moreover, we need to calculate the unzipping traces for every gene in the genome.
-Even *E. Coli* has thousands of genes.
-Therefore, calculation of $G$ for all $j$ and $z$ for all DNA sequences is better to be on a GPU.
+Even *E. Coli* has thousands of genes, so this is a perfect task for GPU.

 ### Instructions to Use (with Example Data)